essteer/unixycle/README.md

 A test suite is provided in `tests/` for the `recycle` and `restore` scripts.

-Run the tests as follows:
+Run the tests as follows from the project root directory:

 ```bash
 $ bash tests/test_recycle